zubicaray/BrisbaneBikeStationClustering/README.md

 ## Backlog

-* The two ways coordinates are stored in json have been handled but i did not take care of partial data such as station 7:\
+* The both coordinates type stored in json have been handled but i did not take care of partial data such as station 7:\

 {\